vitiral/bridge-rpc/README.md

 - `FN_UNREGISTER_BRIDGE DV {bridge_uid: u16} -> {}`: tell a node to unregister a
   bridge.
 Used if a bridge has stopped/failed.

-### Bridge Recovery Functions (called by either node or bridge):
+### Bridge Node Recovery Functions (called by either node or bridge):
 - `FN_FORCE_DISCOVERY DV {} -> {} ![BERR]`: force the bridge to re-enter the discovery
   phase (will momentarily bring it down).
 - `FN_START_BRIDGE DV {} -> {} ![BERR]`: tell a bridge node that has been
   stopped to be a bridge again.
 NOP if node is already a bridge.
 - `FN_STOP_BRIDGE DV {} -> {} ![BERR]`: force a bridge to stop acting as a
   bridge.
 Can be used if the bridge is misbehaving or there are too many bridges.
-Bridge will un-register with nodes before shutting down.
+The bridge will un-register with nodes before shutting down.

 ## Functions about Functions
 ```